emilsoman/emilsoman.github.com/_posts/2014-08-06-debugging-ruby-c-extensions-in-xcode.md

 ## 1. Get the code

 First of all you need to get the code you want to debug.
-For this example, I'm going to use [Rbkit](https://github.com/code-mancers/rbkit), a Ruby profiler which comes with a C extension.
-I've cloned the gem from its github repo ( Repo: `https://github.com/code-mancers/rbkit.git` Revision: `04212f93777e7b90fc528b7b1566` ) and run `ruby extconf.rb` inside `ext` directory to create the Makefile.
+For this example, I'm going to use Codemancers' [Rbkit](https://github.com/code-mancers/rbkit), a Ruby profiler which comes with a C extension.
+I've cloned the gem from its github repo ( Repo: `https://github.com/code-mancers/rbkit.git` Revision: `04212f93777e7b90fc528b7b1566` ) and as per the README, set the RBKIT_DEV env variable so that the Makefile is always generated with the `-g` CFLAGS for debugging.
+Run `ruby extconf.rb` inside `ext` directory to create the Makefile.
 XCode can take it from here.

 ## 2. Create a new XCode project